 Either way – WTF are we drinking over here?

-Anyone every looked in those bottles before?
+Anyone ever looked in those bottles before?
 I never did, thinking them to be as clean inside as the Singha water in the nice new bottles at 7-11.

 Anyway, so now we’re buying the expensive 6 liter for 35 baht water from Nestle.

-Today my surprise was a 2 meter long rat snake that I tried to get video of, not sure it worked.
+Today my surprise was a 2-meter long rat snake that I tried to get a video of, not sure it worked.
 I’ll view it and then put the video up if you can see it.
 I doubt it’s very visible hiding under the weeds though.